OrganicityEu/organicityeu.github.io/docs/tools/websockets/index.md

 The below screenshots show how to add an external jar to an existing java project.

+First you need to right-click on the "Libraries" folder and select "Add Jar/Folder..."

 ![Step_3](images/step3.png)

+Then you have to browse to where you unzipped the file from Github (see Installation section), select teh file named "WebsocketClient.jar", and finally click "Choose".

 ![Step_4](images/step4.png)

+That's it.
+The library has now been imported and can be leveraged in your project.
+In order to test the websocket functionality it is required to have an existing asset.
+If you don't have an existing asset, then read the next section.
+Otherwise, you can skip this section and jump directly to "Get authentication token".

 ### Adding an asset (can be omitted if there is already an asset available)